adenchua/opensearch-utils/README.md

 }
 ```

-### (Script) Extract From Index
+### (Script) Export From Index

 Extracts all documents from an index and saves each document as a json.
-Zip file will be generated under `./output/-export-from-index/YYYY-MM-dd/*`
+Zip file will be generated under `./output/export-from-index/YYYY-MM-dd/*`

 ```json
 {